Slyke/z80-emulator/README.md

 Then any of:

-`npm start` To start a http server that will open your browser and run the cavas version.
+`npm start` To start a http server that will open your browser and run the canvas version.

 `npm run cli` To run the cli version (this only prints disassembler info at the moment)